What is Content Marketing Software?

 Most content marketing tools involve publishing, sharing, or other mechanisms of distribution.
 These capabilities help marketers organize, distribute, promote, and contextualize content for publication.
 Features may include:

-Content hub: Central repository for organizing all content.
+Content hub: A central repository, or library, for organizing all content.

-Forms / gated content: Ability to set up forms for lead generation, which can be used to gate content.
+Forms / gated content: The ability to set up forms for lead generation, which can be used to gate content.

 Content distribution: Allows users to push content to different channels, such as social media or websites.
 Sometimes handled via integrations.